Lodomer: His ecclesiastical lordship

 During Lodomer's episcopate, Ladislaus IV donated the land of Örmény (a former borough of Esztergom) to the Order of Saint Augustine in 1281, where they established a monastery and conducted theological and artistic studies.
 The land donation was confirmed by Andrew III in his letter of coronation oath.
 In 1283, Ladislaus permitted that those nobles who died without legitimate heirs, could leave their fortune to the Esztergom Basilica.
 Additionally, the king granted the privilege of the exemption from mining income to the archdiocese and its chapter.
+The king placed the castle warriors of Pat under the jurisdiction of Lodomer in 1284.
 In 1288, Ladislaus obliged the traders, who arrived from Regensburg and Vienna, to pay custom to the chapter of Esztergom, when passing through the city.
 However there were several reports, that the traders avoided Esztergom and took their goods directly into Buda.
-As a result, Lodomer excomunnicated some merchants in the next year.
+As a result, Lodomer excommunicated some merchants in the next year.
 He had also conflicts with those butchers, who relocated their slaughterhouses from Esztergom in order to avoid paying the duty.
+After 1282, Ladislaus IV donated several lands to the Archdiocese of Esztergom: Óny in Pozsony County (1283), Szakállas (present-day a borough of Kameničná, Slovakia) in 1285, while Queen Isabella donated Billeg in Komárom County (today a borough of Naszály) in 1284.
+After their confrontation in the next year, Ladislaus IV did not donate any more property to the archdiocese and Lodomer.
+Beside the monarch, secular nobles also donated lands to the archdiocese under Lodomer.
+For instance, Bartholomew Szemere bequeathed his estate Guta with two fishponds (in Komárom County, today Kolárovo, Slovakia) in 1281.
+Royal donations reappeared after 1290, when Andrew III ascended the Hungarian throne.
+Andrew III donated the village Nándor in Esztergom County but without the local conditional nobles (to avoid conflict) upon Lodomer's request in 1291.
+After his coronation, Andrew III donated several landholdings to his ally Lodomer, including the town of Rozsnyóbánya (present-day Rožňava in Slovakia) with its revenues of silver mine (urbura) in 1291, on the grounds that Bernold von Tellesbrunn caused damage of 20,000 marks to the archdiocese during the 1291 Austrian–Hungarian war.
+He was also granted the village of Mocsa in Komárom County by Queen Fenenna in the same year, for the celebration of her coronation.